ywcui1990/numenta-apps/README.md

 Manage autostacks.

-To create autostack:
+To create an autostack:

     grok autostack stacks create [GROK_SERVER_URL GROK_API_KEY] --name=NAME --region=REGION --filters='[["FILTER_NAME", "FILTER_VALUE"]]'

 You can use any AWS tag for FILTER_NAME.
 The FILTER_VALUE is an AWS-specific wildcard, not a full-fledged regular expression. * matches any number of characters and ? matches any single character.
+The filter name and value are both case-sensitive.

 For example, "jenkins-*" and "jenkins-??????" both match "jenkins-master".